 That means that if you only have two entrances to your business, both must be accessible.

 For most businesses, changing a stairway to a ramp is an easy solution for accessibility.

 ADAAG states that you must install a permanent ramp as soon as possible rather than a portable one.
 However, portable ramps can be used while you’re building a permanent ramp.

 If you’re using a portable ramp, you should install a doorbell or intercom (with an appropriate sign) so individuals can call an employee to bring the ramp to the door.

-If you aren’t able to exactly meet the ADAAG’s technical requirements for ramp size and slope, you can deviate slightly from those specifications as long as the ramp is still safe.
+If you can’t exactly meet the ADAAG’s technical requirements for ramp size and slope, you can deviate slightly from those specifications if the ramp is still safe.